onierstrasz/FAQ/macOSXFAQ.md

 https://support.apple.com/en-gb/HT208496

-* How do I fix "Could not open a connection to your authentication agent"?
+## Q How do I fix "Could not open a connection to your authentication agent"?

 Add "eval `ssh-agent`" to your login script (or "eval `ssh-agent -s`" in the case of bash or sh).

-* How to temporarily turn off notifications?
+## Q How to temporarily turn off notifications?

 Option-click on the date in the menu bar.

-* How to change the Big Sur login screen?
+## Q How to change the Big Sur login screen?

 Can only change the individual lock screens, not the global login one!